-Our principal shareholders, Kingsoft Group and Xiaomi, are our affiliates and have substantial influence over our company.
+Two of our principal shareholders, Kingsoft Group and Xiaomi, are our affiliates and have substantial influence over our company.
 Upon the completion of this offering, Kingsoft Group will beneficially own % of our outstanding shares and Xiaomi will beneficially own % of our outstanding shares.
 Mr. Jun Lei, one of our directors, also serves as the chairman and a non-executive director at Kingsoft Group, and serves as the chairman, the chief executive officer and the executive director at Xiaomi.
-Mr. Tao Zou, one of our directors, also serves as an executive director and the chief executive officer at Kingsoft Group.
-Mr. Shou Zi Chew, one of our directors, also serves as the president of international, executive director and the chief financial officer at Xiaomi.
+Mr. Tao Zou, one of our directors, also serves as an executive director and the chief financial officer at Xiaomi.
 Upon the completion of this offering, Mr. Jun Lei, Mr. Tao Zou and Mr. Shou Zi Chew together will beneficially own an aggregate of % of our outstanding shares.
 Upon completion of this offering, none of our other directors or executive officers will hold any position at Kingsoft Group or Xiaomi.

 They may take actions that are not in the best interest of us or our other shareholders and conflicts of interest between them and us may arise as a result of their operation of or investment in businesses that compete with us.
 Such concentration of ownership and corporate governance mechanism may discourage, delay or prevent a change in control of our company, which could deprive our shareholders of a premium for their shares as part of a sale of our company and may reduce the price of the ADSs.
 These actions may be taken even if they are opposed by our other shareholders, including those who purchase ADSs in this offering.
 In addition, such significant concentration of share ownership and corporate governance mechanism may adversely affect the trading price of the ADSs due to investors' perception that conflicts of interest may exist or arise.
-For more information regarding our principal shareholders and their affiliated entities, see "Principal and [Selling] Shareholders."
+For more information regarding Kingsoft Group and Xiaomi, see "Principal Shareholders."